Former Apple car engineer pleads guilty to trade secret theft

 Zhang initially pleaded not guilty to the charges but according to court documents on Monday, he had reached a plea deal with prosecutors and changed his plea to guilty.
 The plea deal is sealed and sentencing is set for November.

-Zhang's attorney confirmed the plea agreement but declined further comment.
+Zhang's attorney confirmed the plea agreement but declined to comment further.
 Apple and the U.S. Department of Justice did not immediately respond to a request for comment.

 Jizhong Chen, the other former Apple engineer charged with trade secret theft, has pleaded not guilty.
 He has a court hearing set for Aug.
 29.